Treatment at Houghton House

-Houghton House knows how difficult it is to watch a loved one engage in the self-destructive, harmful behaviors resulting from substance abuse.
+We know how difficult it is to watch a loved one engage in the self-destructive, harmful behaviours resulting from substance abuse.
 However, there is significant hope, when looking for treatment for a loved one, even for reluctant loved ones.
 In our experience many of our patients develop a willingness and desire to stop drinking and abusing drugs once they are placed in treatment and exposed to the option of recovery.
 Call 011 787 9142 and find out if a loved one may benefit from professional help.

 Watching someone you know and care about battle with an addiction problem has been compared with watching a car accident in slow motion.
 You can see the impact coming and can almost predict the devastation of the crash, but are completely helpless and powerless to prevent this tragedy from occurring.